 Keynote Address - Dr. Aziza Akhmouch, Head of the Cities, Urban Policies and Sustainable Development, Organisation for Economic Co-operation and Development

 Post-register for the conference and gain access to all the sessions.

 The Journal of the American Water Resources Association (JAWRA) is planning a Featured Collection as well as an ongoing Featured Series to highlight and build upon contributions from AWRA's 2021 Virtual Connecting Land and Water for Healthy Communities Conference.

 This program is a multi-day workshop that educates, trains, and assists communities to implement effective integration of land and water planning and management.
 Each workshop’s end goal?
 A one-year action plan to enhance a community’s ability to be resilient in a hotter and drier future.
 The Babbitt Center collaborates with the Sonoran Institute, Arizona Community Foundation, the Colorado Water Conservation Board, and the Gates Family Foundation, among others, to train, educate, and assist city and town officials, water providers, and land planners.

 Babbitt Center Dissertation Fellowship Program

 The Babbitt Center Dissertation Fellowship Program assists Ph.D. students at U.S. universities whose research builds on, and contributes to, the integration of land and water policy to advance water sustainability and resilience, particularly in the West.
 The program provides support to scholars early in their careers.
-Upcoming application deadlines: March 1, 2022.
+The application is currently closed.
+Open call for applications begins annually in late fall and closes the first week of March the following spring.
 For information on present and previous fellowship recipients and projects, please visit Babbitt Center Dissertation Fellows, Current and Past.